How to Schedule Social Media Posts Effectively

-As you engage through Agorapulse it tracks your response rate and time to reply.
-The tool includes the most influential users and user who talks about you the most.
+As you engage through Agorapulse, it tracks your response rate and time to reply.
+The tool includes the most influential users and the user who talks about you the most.

-Detailed reports including page level and timeline level analytics.
+Detailed reports include page level and timeline level analytics.

-You can see a breakdown of paid, organic and viral reach.
-You can understand which type of content works best, and it has a calculator to work out the ROI of your Facebook marketing.
-Reports are customizable and can be downloaded as a 20 slide powerpoint presentation.
+You can see a breakdown of paid, organic, and viral reach.
+And you can understand which type of content works best because the tool has a calculator to work out the ROI of your Facebook marketing.
+Reports are customizable and can be downloaded as a 20-slide PowerPoint presentation.

-Cost: Two free Facebook tools available.
+Cost: Two free Facebook tools are available.
 Main suite $39/month with a no-questions-asked refund policy.

 Cyfe isn’t strictly speaking a Facebook Analytics tool.